Orthogonalization speed-up from quantum coherence after a sudden quench: Introduction

 Over the past decade, experimental advances have enabled unprecedented control for manipulating quantum states and accessing quantum coherent regimes, allowing studies of nonequilibrium dynamics and thermodynamics.
 In this regard, platforms such as nitrogen-vacancy centers in diamond~\cite{HernandezPRR2020,HernandezPRXQ2022,HernandezNpjQ2023}, nuclear magnetic resonance setups~\cite{BatalhaoPRL2015,CamatiPRL2016,MicadeiPRL2021}, trapped ions~\cite{JurcevicPRL2017}, neutral atoms~\cite{Cetina2016,Johnson2016,Schmidt2018,Bouton2020}, and optomechanical systems~\cite{BarzanjehNatPhys2022} have proven to be particularly successful.
-However, to our knowledge, dynamical behaviours as decay scaling directly attributed to the incompatibility of the initial state with the system Hamiltonian before and after the applied quench transformation have not yet been fully characterized.
+However, to our knowledge, dynamical behaviours such as the decay scaling directly attributed to the non-commutativity of the initial state with the system Hamiltonian before and after the applied quench transformation have not yet been fully characterized.
 The application of such dynamical effects, leading to potential quantum advantage in perturbation sensing and information processing, e.g.~quantum state engineering, remains elusive.

-In this Letter, we investigate a system of quantum particles confined in a one-dimensional harmonic potential and suddenly coupled to a spatially localized defect.
-Such a defect could be realized in cold atomic systems by state- or species-selective localizing potentials and contact interactions~\cite{Jaksch2005,Recati2005,Knap2012,Cetina2016}.
+In this paper, we investigate a system of quantum particles confined in a one-dimensional harmonic potential and suddenly coupled to a spatially localized defect.
+Such a defect could be realized in ultracold atomic mixtures by utilizing state- or species-selective localizing potentials as well as contact interactions~\cite{Fedichev2003,Jaksch2005,Recati2005,Knap2012,Cetina2016}.
 Within a zero-range approximation valid in the low-energy limit, atomic interactions can be effectively modelled through a delta-like Fermi pseudopotential.
-Under the effect of a delta-like perturbation, we demonstrate the existence of genuine quantum regimes where state-orthogonalization emerges over time, even at the single-particle level or in a fermionic gas made of a few particles.
-Notably, we uncover striking similarities between the post-quench dynamics of a quantum system initialized in a pure superposition state, and the so-called orthogonality catastrophe (OC)~\cite{AndersonPRL1967,goold_orthogonality_2011,Knap2012} of a Fermi sea initialized in its ground state and perturbed by a local scatterer.
-To unveil this coherence-induced orthogonalization, we analyze the Loschmidt echo (LE)~\cite{PeresPRA84,JalabertPRL2001,CucchiettiPRL2003,SilvaPRL2008,LostaglioQuantum2023}, which is connected to dynamical quantum phase transitions~\cite{Andraschko2014,HeylPRL2015,Heyl2018}, and investigate work statistics through quasiprobabilities~\cite{hernandez2022experimental,FrancicaPRE2023,hernandez2024Interfero,GherardiniTutorial}.
-In particular, we find a universal decay in the modulus of the LE $\abs{\nu(t)}$, formally defined below, that follows the scaling law
+In particular, in the center-of-mass reference frame, the problem of two interacting atoms reduces to an effective single-particle dynamics subject to a delta-like perturbation when the potential is purely harmonic~\cite{Busch1998}.